Conditions of entry

 • An artist CV giving current biographical and/or exhibition information.
 One page (A4) in Word doc format only, 2MB.
 No additional material, text or images will be viewed by the panel.

-Applications open on 6 February 2023 and must be submitted by 14 May 2023, 11.59 AEST (Queensland time).
+Applications open on 1 March 2024 and must be submitted by 19 May 2024, 11.59 AEST (Queensland time).

-Pre-selection / Judging
+Pre-selection / judging

 • Artworks will be shortlisted by a professional panel based on a set of curatorial rationale including concept, workmanship and originality.

 • Once the pre-selection process has been completed, all entrants will be advised of the outcome.
-Finalists will be announced in June 2023
+Finalists will be announced in June 2024

-• Each year an independent judge is invited to select the winner of the Sunshine Coast Art Prize, the Highly Commended winner and the Sunshine Coast Artist Residency winner from the 40 finalists in the Sunshine Coast Art Prize exhibition.
+• Each year an independent judge is invited to select the winner of the Sunshine Coast National Art Prize, the Highly Commended winner and the Sunshine Coast Artist Residency winner from the 40 finalists in the Sunshine Coast National Art Prize exhibition.

 • The pre-selection panel and judge's decisions are final and no correspondence will be entered into.

-Participation in the Prize
+Participation in the prize

-The 40 finalists selected for the Sunshine Coast Art Prize will receive further details on participation in the Prize.
+The 40 finalists selected for the Sunshine Coast National Art Prize will receive further details on participation in the Prize.

 Advise if you do not wish to be considered for the residency prize.

-Publication and Copyright
+Publication and copyright

-• Sunshine Coast Council/Sunshine Coast Art Prize assumes all entries are original and are the works and/or property of the entrant with all rights granted therein.
+• Sunshine Coast Council/Sunshine Coast National Art Prize assumes all entries are original and are the works and/or property of the entrant with all rights granted therein.

-• Sunshine Coast Council is the sole owner of the information collected from the entry forms and any other information submitted, and will not sell, share or rent the information to others except for the sole purpose of advertising or promoting the Sunshine Coast Art Prize.
+• Sunshine Coast Council is the sole owner of the information collected from the entry forms and any other information submitted, and will not sell, share or rent the information to others except for the sole purpose of advertising or promoting the Sunshine Coast National Art Prize.
 The personal information of the applicant is protected from loss, unauthorised access, use, modification, disclosure or other misuse by network and system security.

-• By submitting this entry the entrant is consenting to the use of their contact information for the purposes of receiving information about the outcome of their entry in the Sunshine Coast Art Prize.
+• By submitting this entry the entrant is consenting to the use of their contact information for the purposes of receiving information about the outcome of their entry in the Sunshine Coast National Art Prize.

 • Should the contact information provided change between the time that the entry is submitted and the results are announced, please contact the Caloundra Regional Gallery via email at [email protected] to update your details.